etcd-io/etcd/etcdctl/README.md

 - print-value-only -- print only value when used with write-out=simple

+- print-lease -- print out lease ID (in hex format) attached to the key (0 means no lease attached)

 - consistency -- Linearizable(l) or Serializable(s)

 - from-key -- Get keys that are greater than or equal to the given key using byte compare